-Aggregate import, unadjusted for balance of payments, increased by 34.3 per cent to US\$58.13 billion in 2019, relative to the US\$43.30 billion in 2018.
-This was as a result of increased importation of some major items, such as pharmaceutical products (mainly glassware), used vehicles, and motorcycles.
+Aggregate import unadjusted for balance of payment increased by 51.7 per cent to US\$66.74 billion in 2019, relative to the US\$44.00 billion in 2018.
+This was as a result of increased importation of major items such as pharmaceutical products (mainly glassware), used vehicles, and motorcycles.
 A disaggregation, based on returns from commercial banks, showed that the industrial sector accounted for 45.5 per cent of total import, followed by manufactured products with 20.5 per cent.
 Food products, oil, transport, minerals and agriculture sub-sectors accounted for 14.5, 12.4, 3.7, 1.7 and 1.6 per cent, respectively, of the total.